Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.1 - Reading SenseHat Data/README.md

 3. Press **Cntrl-S** to save the file.

 ##  Compile the code
-1. Open up a Command Prompt or PowerShell as an Administrator.
+1. From the existing Command Prompt or PowerShell as an Administrator.

-2. Navigate to the Workspace created in [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).
+2. Confirm you are sitting in the correct folder.
-    - Simply Cut-n-Paste the following line at the command prompt:

-        **```CD C:\Workspace\IoT-Pi-Day-master\Lab 1 - Getting started with the Sense HAT\Solution\SenseHATDotNetCore```**
+    > C:\Workspace\IoT-Pi-Day-master\Lab 1 - Getting started with the Sense HAT\Solution\SenseHATDotNetCoreSimulation

 3. Run the following commands and press **Enter** after each one:
     - **```dotnet clean .```**